The baking process is a key step to achieve the final color, texture and taste of every type of bakery product.

 Unlock precision baking control with GEA Bakery innovative oven solutions, tailored to your specific needs and equipped with advanced technology for optimal performance.

-The GEA E-Bake are bakery electric ovens that offer versatility, capable of baking a wide range of products.
+The GEA E-Bake G1 are bakery electric ovens that offer versatility, capable of baking a wide range of products.
 Similar in design to direct gas-fired ovens, they utilize electric heating elements instead of gas burners.
 Ideal for regions with limited gas access but ample electricity supply, these ovens produce minimal waste, only emitting by-products from the baking dough.
-Our new Electric oven boasts zero energy loss and emits no combustion fumes, making it an environmentally friendly choice with zero CO2 emissions, aligning with green solutions.
+Our cutting-edge Electric ovens boasts zero energy loss and emits no combustion fumes, making it an environmentally friendly choice with zero CO2 emissions, aligning with green solutions.

 Cutting costs, boosting sustainability: